-When the commissioning report has been filled in and sent to Scania, or you have reported commissioning via the internet, you have 1 year's warranty from the date of commissioning.
+When the commissioning report has been filled in and sent to Scania, you have a 1-year warranty from the date of commissioning.

 Also fill in the particulars below as this can make things easier if you need to contact for example a service workshop.